ZentaChain/.github/profile/README.md

 - [Zentalk Explorer](https://explorer.zentalk.chat/) — *Alpha Mock*
 - [Blog-Hub](https://zentachain.blog)
 - [Doc-Hub](https://docs.zentachain.io)
-- [Developer Hub](https://devs.zentachain.io) // Zentalk already has a Developer Hub, so L2 can be removed.
-The question is whether we want to position this as a Developer Hub for the telecom provider ecosystem.
-The hub should be split into a company-facing Zentalk area and public documentation for API usage and developers.
 - [Build on CHAIN](https://devs-chain.zentachain.io) // Kill this shit.
 - [Whitepaper-v2](https://zentachain.io/whitepaper)
 ---